Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - sublime: extremely good, beautiful, or enjoyable.
 - stout: (esp of older people) fat and solid-looking, esp. around the waist.

+- frivolous: behaving in a silly way and not taking anything seriously (unimportant).

 Shirt: https://blog.kamiceria.com/2013/02/what-are-the-parts-of-a-men-shirt/